-RunRepeat.com has developed a sophisticated corescore rating system to help you find the best hiking footwear, from hiking shoes and sandals to mountaineering, day-hiking, and backpacking boots, at the best prices on the web.
+RunRepeat.com lab tests every shoe to help you find the best hiking footwear, from hiking shoes to sandals.
 We also get excited to write in-depth articles about the sports we love, check them out today.

 ***Feel free to use material from this page on your site, but please refer back to this original source.
 Reach out to the author at email@example.com if you have usage questions or interview requests.